euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 - RNNs can reuse pieces of information for future parts of the process by variables called **states**.
 This is like this because most applications have dependencies over time.

+*Note* Take into account that temporal dependencies that may spam many time steps, more than 8 or 10 steps, might be affected by the vanishing gradient problem.

 > image states
 >image temporaldep